Urban Ultralight

 Major Milestones

-2. Improve organic and paid marketing growth of “The Butterfly Wallet” to rationalize requesting financing from the community.
+2. Improve organic and paid marketing growth of “The Butterfly Wallet” to rationalize requesting sequentially larger amounts of financing from the community.

-3. Stabilize the company’s performance at a serious level, and from there develop larger plans for expanding online sales, and eventually opening a network of dedicated retail and urban development centers.
+3. Stabilize the company’s performance at a serious level, and from there, carry expanding online sales, add new products, and eventually open a network of dedicated retail stores and associated urban design and development operations.

 Project Budget

-• $2000 or more a month from members will support initial marketing expansion tests and finance initial inventory levels for these tests.
+• $2000 or more a month from community members will support initial marketing growth of the Butterfly Wallet and new packaging design to facilitate retail sales.

 Project Leader